-The velocity-increments second order moments differ between the forcing regimes (Bora, Sirocco and low wind), with the strongest wind forcing (Bora) leading to the lowest fluctuations of the velocity increments.
-This might be a consequence of the sea surface current tendency to settle on a mean outflow (from the Gulf) during Bora or might indicate that an increased wave activity and turbulent exchange in the vertical of the horizontal momentum, operating at even shorter time scales than δ , lead to a damping of the sea surface current fluctuations.
+The velocity increments second-order moments differ between the forcing regimes (bora, sirocco, and low wind), with the strongest wind forcing (bora) leading to the lowest fluctuations of the velocity increments.
+This might be a consequence of the sea surface current tendency to settle on a mean outflow (from the gulf) during the bora or might indicate that an increased wave activity and turbulent exchange in the vertical of the horizontal momentum, operating at even shorter timescales than δ , lead to a damping of the sea surface current fluctuations.

-Parameterizations of turbulent motions generally rely on a velocity scale and a length scale, averaged over a large time scale.
-The availability of a considerable amount of data allows us here to go further by determining the PDF of the velocity fluctuations at different time scales.
-More precisely, the PDF of the fast velocity fluctuations is gaussian and the PDF of the velocity variance at time scales larger than T is $\Gamma{2,\lambda}$.
-As already mentioned, for the Gulf of Trieste $T\simeq 2$ days for velocity increments over few hours (Fig. 3).
+Parameterizations of turbulent motions generally rely on a velocity scale and a length scale, averaged over a large timescale.
+The availability of a considerable amount of data allows us here to go further by determining the PDF of the velocity fluctuations at different timescales.
+More precisely, the PDF of the fast velocity fluctuations is Gaussian and the PDF of the velocity variance at timescales larger than T is $\Gamma{2,\lambda}$.
+As already mentioned, for the Gulf of Trieste $T \simeq 2 d$ for velocity increments over a few hours (Fig. 3).
 The analytic form of the combined PDF of the velocity increments (Eq.
-(8)) can be used to develop parameterizations of the dynamics in the ocean surface layer at time scales faster than a few days and can discriminate between existing parameterizations.
-Our findings show that parameterizations of surface current fluctuations at time scales shorter than $T \sim 2$ days can rely on gaussian fluctuations.
-For longer time scales the dynamics is non-gaussian and fat tailed, meaning that extreme events are more ponderous and a parameterization has to account for it.
+8) can be used to develop parameterizations of the dynamics in the ocean surface layer at timescales faster than a few days and can discriminate between existing parameterizations.
+Our findings show that parameterizations of surface current fluctuations at timescales shorter than $T \sim 2 d$ can rely on Gaussian fluctuations.
+For longer timescales the dynamics is non-Gaussian and fat-tailed, meaning that extreme events are more ponderous and a parameterization has to account for it.
 The findings currently guide us in constructing stochastic differential equations that will lead to the same PDFs obtained here from a superstatistical analysis of the data.
 When the stochastic differential equation is known, it is mathematically straightforward to derive parameterizations of the turbulent dynamics.